Trepan-Debuggers/python2-trepan/trepan/processor/command/help/location.rst

 A number of commands like "break", and "list" have locations embedded in them.

-A location can be either a *linespec* or an explicit location
+A location can be either a *linespec* an explicit function, or a *module linespec*

 Linespec